emlid/reachm-plus-docs/docs/quickstart.md

 ## Connecting to Reach

-When Reach is powered for the first time it will create a Wi-Fi hotspot.
+When Reach M+ is powered for the first time it will create a Wi-Fi hotspot.

 * Open a list of Wi-Fi networks on your smartphone, tablet or laptop.